tradingstrategy-ai/docs/source/deployment/metadata.rst

 Strategy metadata
 =================

+Live trading strategy has metadata that lives outside the strategy module.
-Live trading sttrategy has metadata.
-Metadata includes human description outside the core execution configuration, mostly to display and route the trade executor data on the web frontend.
+Metadata includes on-chain connector data, human description mostly to display and route the trade executor data on the web frontend.
+Metadata lives outside the core strategy module, in :ref:`environment file` given to the `trade-executor`.

+- Private key needed for the hot wallet that executes the transactions.

 - Machine readable id e.g. `enzyme-polygon-eth-usdc`.
 If this is not explicitly set then this is the same as the strategy module filename.